BIBI – Apocalypse. Lyrics Meaning: Savoring the Last Forbidden Fruit

 kkeutieodo joeun jamjariga

-wonhae jukneun neoui nunchoriga
+wonhae jungneun neoui nunchoriga

 nal michige haneun mom sawiga

-jweramyeon dalge badeulge beol
+joeramyeon dalge badeulge beol

-sagwanamureul simeojwo nae golban
+sagwanamureul sim-eojwo nae golban

-saengmyeongi ssagteuneun sup
+saengmyeongi ssakteuneun sup

 mueosi uril mandeureonna